The h-principle fails for prelegendrians in corank 2 fat distributions: Legendrian Fronts

 \section{Legendrian Fronts}

 In view of \cref{thm:contactisation_grasm}, contactisations of fat complex Grassmannians are spaces of contact elements.
-These are examples of \emph{Legendrian fibrations}, and admit canonical front projections, which can be used to study the Legendrians therein.
-In this section we provide a basic review of Legendrian fibrations and their fronts.
-We will define a subclass of fronts, which we call \emph{simple}; this class will be specially relevant in our study of \emph{prelegendrian fronts} in \cref{sec:Preleg_front}.
+The latter are examples of \emph{Legendrian fibrations}, which admit canonical front projections that can be used to study the Legendrians therein.
+In this section we provide an overview of these concepts.
+Crucially, we introduce a subclass of Legendrian fronts, which we call \emph{simple}.
+This class will be specially relevant in our study of \emph{prelegendrian fronts} in \cref{sec:Preleg_front}.
 The primary references are \cite{Arnold:Dynamical_systems_SG}, \cite{arnoldSingularitiesDifferentiableMaps2012}, and \cite{Arnold:Singularities_fronts}.